2021 Buschy McBusch Race 400

 The 2021 Buschy McBusch Race 400 was a NASCAR Cup Series race was held on May 2, 2021, at Kansas Speedway in Kansas City, Kansas.
 Contested over 267 laps, on the 1.5 mile (2.4 km) asphalt speedway, it was the 11th race of the 2021 NASCAR Cup Series season.

 Report

 Background

 Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and hosts two annual NASCAR race weekends.
 The NTT IndyCar Series also raced there until 2011.
 The speedway is owned and operated by the International Speedway Corporation.

+Sponsor

+Anheuser-Busch on their @BuschBeer twitter account asked fans to vote on the title sponsor name for the race.
+The options were between "The Busch Latte 400", "Nectar of the Cobs 400", "For the Farmers 400", and "Buschy McBusch Race 400" with the last one ultimately winning the fan vote.